 The Company is an international retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale."
-The Company's Retail segment consists of the aggregation of its four brands operating through 309 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns, which consisted of three catalogs and four web sites as of July 31, 2009.
+The Company's Retail segment consists of the aggregation of its four brands operating through 319 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns, which consisted of three catalogs and four web sites as of October 31, 2009.
 The Company's retail stores and their direct marketing campaigns are considered a single operating segment.
-Net sales from the Retail segment accounted for approximately 94% of total consolidated net sales for both the three and six month periods ended July 31, 2009 and July 31, 2008, respectively.
+Net sales from the Retail segment accounted for approximately 94% of total consolidated net sales for both the three and nine month periods ended October 31, 2009.
+For the three and nine month periods ended October 31, 2008, net sales from the Retail segment accounted for approximately 93% and 94% of total consolidated net sales.
 The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to our Retail segment and to approximately 1,400 better department and specialty retailers worldwide.
+The Company's Wholesale segment consists of two brands, "Free People" and "Leifsdottir".